 Pest ants are usually divided in two ways: colour and size, for example, small brown or black ants or by food preference such as protein food eaters or sugar eaters.
 Whatever way you choose to categorise them it is essential to identify them correctly before using ant baits to control them.

 - Brown house ants (Doleromyrma darwiniana) are ants that have similar nesting habits as coastal brown ants.
 They are brown in colour and can grow from 2.0 mm to 3.0 mm in size.
-They release a distinct odour when crushed because of formic acid that they contain.
+They release a distinct odour when crushed because of the formic acid that they contain.
 Their diet consists mostly of high protein food.

 - Pharaoh's ants (Monomorium pharaonis) is a very rare ant species in Australia but is very common in Europe and USA.
 These ants often build their nests inside buildings as they prefer warm locations such as heating ducts.
-Their colonies are very large and can have multiple queens which tend to leave their nests and start new colonies at the first sign of trouble such as insecticides.
+Their colonies are very large and can have multiple queens which tend to leave their nests and start new colonies at the first signs of trouble such as insecticides.
 Pharaoh´s ants are usually 1.5 mm-2.0 mm in size, have yellow brown or dark brown colour.
-Their diet consists of protein food, fatty and sweet food.
+Their diet consists of proteins, fatty and sweet food.

-- Odorous ants (Tapinoma minutum) are ants who make their nests inside buildings and in wall voids.
+- Odorous ants (Tapinoma minutum) are ants that make their nests inside buildings and in wall voids.
 They are 2.0 mm -3.0 mm in size and have a brown or dark brown colour.
 Their diet consists of sweet foods, meat and household scraps.